ManiAm/VENTOS_Public/README.md

     sudo update-alternatives --config gcc
     sudo update-alternatives --config g++

-**Step 4:** OMNeT++ requires that its bin directory be in the PATH.
-You should add the following line to your .bashrc (note that you should change the path accordinglly):

-    export PATH=$PATH:/home/mani/Desktop/omnetpp-4.6/bin

-Note that You need to close and re-open the terminal for the changes to take effect.

-**Step 5:** In the OMNeT++ directory, type the following command.
-The configure script detects installed software and configuration of your system.
-It writes the results into the `Makefile.inc` file, which will be read by the makefiles during the build process.
-Pay close attention to errors and warnings! (ignore warnings regarding Akaroa!).

-    ./configure
+Now run ./configure again and re-check.

-**Step 6:** Now you can compile OMNET++ by using make.
+**Step 7:** Now you can compile OMNET++ by using make.
 Compiling takes some time, so relax, grab a cup of coffee and watch [this](https://www.youtube.com/watch?v=A6XUVjK9W4o).

     make

-**Step 7:** Installation of OMNET++ is done!, and you can verify that the sample simulations run correctly.
+**Step 8:** Installation of OMNET++ is done!, and you can verify that the sample simulations run correctly.
 For example, the dyna simulation is started by entering the following commands.
 First we go to the sample/dyna folder, and then we run it.

     cd samples/dyna
     ./dyna

-**Step 8:** Good!
+**Step 9:** Good!
 You can run the Eclipse IDE by typing the following command in the terminal:

     omnetpp